samforwill/nlp-campaign-messaging/README.md

  This project applies Natural Language Processing (NLP) to analyze the twitter messaging strategies of Marie Glusenkamp Perez (WA-03) and Chris Deluzio (PA-17), Democratic newcomers competing in two of the most challenging districts for Democrats in 2022 midterm cycle.<br />

- Given the 2022 midterms were marked by the defeats of many election deniers and January 6th apologists, a secondary focus of this study is to assess the difference in our candidates' messaging strategies against distinct types of opponents— one faced Joe Kent in WA, a 'CooCoo' nominee who fully embraced the 2020 election conspiracies, and the other faced Jeremy Shaffer in PA, a mainstream Republican who acknowledged Joe Biden's 2020 victory.
+ Given the 2022 midterms were marked by the defeats of many election deniers and January 6th apologists, a secondary focus of this study is to assess the difference in our candidates' messaging strategies against distinct types of opponents— one faced Joe Kent in WA, a 'Kooky' nominee who fully embraced the 2020 election conspiracies, and the other faced Jeremy Shaffer in PA, a mainstream Republican who acknowledged Joe Biden's 2020 victory.

 ## Methodology